- Platform Features

 Staking of Opinion Pools is a tool for traders to make price predictions for crypto projects, build up their reputation, as well as earn $COR.
-Right now, any so-called predictions or signals on traditional mediums (like Telegram or Twitter) can be — and sometimes are — deleted if the results are not what was expected by their creators.
+Right now, any so-called predictions or signals on traditional mediums (like Telegram or Twitter) can be — and sometimes are — deleted if the results are not what their creators were expecting.

 The lack of accountability for making a bad call (or even removing it) and acting as nothing happened, is part of what makes the current crypto space feel like a rough and dangerous place to be in.
 Social media “revolts” are short-lived and soon forgotten, and people can — and sometimes are — just blindly following influencer calls on nothing but faith.